Content and Trigger warnings:

 “What the fuck?”
 Maël’s query held hints of confusion and ire.
 “How long has this been going on?”

-Cam shook his head.
 “Two ilaweeks that we know of.
 I’m surprised you haven’t caught wind of it.
-We’ve got the Wardens looking into it because it’s crossed three international borders.”
+We’ve got the Wardens looking into it because it’s crossed three international borders, and we’ve found pregnant ones.
+It may not have intervened for the border issue, but these people breeding is completely against its programming.

-“Furious, Father’s worried it’ll affect the confidence of his councilors.”
+“Furious, Father’s worried it’ll affect the confidence of his councillors.”

 Cam nodded, his arms crossed over his loose white shirt and snug red waistcoat.

 “My spies have mentioned a drop in their clientele, but I hadn’t heard about these… thralls.
-The bulk of my agents are guild companions.
+The bulk of my agents are Guild Companions.
 I doubt they’ve encountered these things, they move in high society, not low.
 My other agents must’ve known, which means my second does.”
 Maël jerked his chin at the run-down shack that the Wardens had taken the indentured thralls from.
-“That brothel is one of the less reputable in Founders’ Landing, it’s not a surprise the owner made use of mindless sex slaves.
+“That brothel is one of the less reputable in Founders’ Landing, it’s not a surprise the owner enslaved mindless beings for sex.
 Still, it sickens me.”

 Cam turned and led the way back to their group.
 Maël gave the order for the troops to continue.
-They walked on, the general hubbub of the market slowly resuming its boisterous noise.
+They walked on, the general hubbub of the market slowly resumed its boisterous noise.

 Maël forced negative thoughts and worries from his mind, for now.
-He let his eyes roam, considering the city.
+His gaze roamed, considering the settlement.
 Founders’ Landing had been built like old Earth cities and reeked of age.
-The way their ancestors had constructed the city—full of right angles and tall buildings—lent an air of wasteful utilitarianism to the place.
+The way their ancestors had constructed the place—full of right angles and tall buildings—lent an air of wasteful utilitarianism to it.
 If it hadn’t had emotional value to the Ilavanian people, the decaying lump would’ve been razed to the ground and rebuilt long ago.

 “As fond as my memories are of this place, it really is disgusting.”
-Cam shook his head.
+Cam wrinkled his nose.

 “Of course it is, it’s made of mud-brick and cut, dead, stone.
 The drainage is atrocious, and I’m not even going to think about the sewage system.
 The smell speaks for itself.”